 - Even when the search engines are indexing the individual posts in the blog, they will still be indexing the main page.
 Any new post will be indexed as part of the main page first.

-- When a post is archived (becomes not accessible on the main page), and the search engines re index the main page, the contents of that post will be visible in search engine result pages as the individual post.
+- When a post is archived (becomes pushed off the main page, as newer posts are published), and the search engines re index the main page, the contents of that post will become visible in search engine result pages as the individual post.